 - Patient care technician

-- · Practical nurse
+Practical nurse

 - Pharmacy technician

-- Enhanced nurse aide

-- Dialysis patient care technician
+Dialysis patient care technician

 A criminal background investigation and/or drug testing may be required by an externship site or prospective employer.
 A history of a criminal background and/or drug abuse may be cause to deny a student entrance into any program.